How to Customize WordPress Editor Styles for Better Visual Consistency

 Have you ever came across a WordPress blog, saw something you liked, and thought; how they did that,...
 Read more

-As you can see below, the WordPress editor uses Serif font family for the content, while at the front-side it uses Sans Serif font.
+As you can see below, the WordPress editor uses a Serif font family for the content, while on the front end, it uses a Sans Serif font.

 Add Editor Styles Function

-The editor styles can be added with add_editor_style() function.
+The editor styles can be added with the add_editor_style() function.
 You need to create a separate stylesheet for your style editor apart from the default stylesheet.
-Assuming that you named it editor-style.css, you can add the following in your functions.php file of your theme.
+Assuming you named it editor-style.css, you can add the following in the functions.php file of your theme.

 add_editor_style('editor-style.css');

-This stylesheet should contain only the styles for the elements on your post like the paragraphs, headings, links, and images.
-But if you are unsure what is necessary to include in this stylesheet, here is my tip:
+This stylesheet should contain only the styles for the elements in your post, such as paragraphs, headings, links, and images.
+If you are unsure what to include in this stylesheet, here is a tip:

-Download one of the WordPress default styles like TwentyTen, copy the editor-style.css, you can then customize the style rules to match the ones from your theme, and to set the tinyMCE width, we can add the following in the stylesheet:
+Download one of the WordPress default themes like TwentyTen, copy the editor-style.css, and then customize the style rules to match your theme.
+To set the TinyMCE width, you can add the following in the stylesheet:

 html .mceContentBody {